Anchorsify/Anchorsify.github.io/_summons/Salamander.md

 ###### 4. Abilities
 **Standard Actions** *(Speed as normal)*
-A Basilisk may use Dodge, Move, and Block as described in the Combat chapter of the PHB without spending any of the summoner's AP.
+A Basilisk may use the Block, Dodge, Move, and Search actions described in the Combat chapter of the PHB without spending any of the summoner's AP.

 **Fang and Claw** *(Speed 6, 5 AP)*
 The Basilisk charges, moving up to 10 yards and making a melee range attack with its fangs or claws inflicting 10d10 Piercing or Slashing damage.
 This counts as a basic unarmed attack, and may target up to three people in its range.
 If directed against a single target, the basilisk's damage bonus is increased by 50%.